How much life insurance do I need?

 When is the coverage effective?

 Coverage will begin on the first day of the month following the date your application is approved, provided the premium has been paid.
 Spouses and life fellows must be able to perform the normal duties of a person with like age and sex, with like occupational status on the date insurance is to take effect.
-If these conditions are not met, such insurance will take effect on the date the person resumes such normal activities or actively-at-work status.
+If these conditions are not met, such insurance will take effect on the date the person resumes such normal activities.

 When does the coverage end?